-For every $ spent on Engineering, spent 10 on marketing and sales.
+For every $ spent on Engineering, spend 10 on marketing and sales.

 What should be the ratio of sales to Engineering?
 As high as possible.
 10:1 is plausible.
 For every $1 of effort in making the product, there should be $10 in selling it.
-Includes founders time, software purchase, external resources.
+Includes founder’s time, software purchase, and external resources.
 This is true for SaaS and Consumer companies.

 Selling is important to make the product.
-Selling gives the constant feedback loop to your product that engineering can utilise.
+Selling gives a constant feedback loop to your product that engineering can utilise.